 traverse the property, including trails up historic Stone Hill, which offers a spectacular view of Williamstown and the Green Mountains of Vermont to the north.
 All walking trails are open and accessible during our campus expansion program.

 The focal point of the campus is the three-tiered reflecting pool, which unites the surrounding Clark Center

 , Museum Building

 , and Manton Research Center

 with the natural setting.
-Water cascades through granite stepping-stones from one pool to the next, and then wells up into a garden pond at the beginning of the woodland trails near the edge of the forest.
+Water cascades through granite stepping-stones from one pool to the next, welling up into a garden pond at the beginning of the woodland trails near the edge of the forest.
 The uppermost level of the reflecting pool abuts the Clark Center and creates a visual connection to the wetlands and woodland beyond.
 Lawn walks and embankments thread between the pools, which tie the lawns of the central campus to the sweep of Stone Hill meadow and the intricate network of intermittent streams that lace the site.

 The reflecting pool, which holds 361,845 gallons of water and is 13.5 inches deep, is at the heart of an integrated hydrology program that significantly reduces the Clark’s consumption of natural resources and enhances its land management practices.
 Other key elements of Reed Hilderbrand